OpenMS/dockerfiles/README.md

 - then change the git checkouts in the Dockerfiles to these tags
 - check that they build
 - tag the current head of the release/v${VERSION} branch with Release${VERSION} (e.g. Release2.2.0)

+TODO Use dockercompose YAML scripts to correctly resolve dependencies?